Labels:

 Description

 To effectively fuse the plans of multiple subsystems in a navy ship, we use AI methods to intelligently explore the problem space.
-We aim to create a multi-dimensional utility function that is optimised to achieve the mission goals.
+We created a module that facilitates the merging of sub-plans with temporal dependencies.
+This is done by combining all events in the sub-plans, recalculating the temporal dependencies, finding possible incoherence in the final plan and pointing out where conflicts arise.
+We created a multi-dimensional utility function that is optimised towards achieving the mission goals.

 Problem Context